LlamasAnonymous/3D_File_Mgmt/README.md

 - Auto-update

+- Hit enter to Add/Remove items that use the list box

 # Good to know

 - For everything to work properly, you will need to clone the repo directly to your C drive